 Figure 1: Show Column If

 by either typing in the text field directly or clicking the function icon to open the expression editor.
-We've included an example here about hiding a column which does not need to be visible to every user.
-The expression uses a variable to create a condition which only displays the column Comments to users who have the permissions required.
+We've included an example here about hiding a column that does not need to be visible to every user.
+The expression uses a variable to create a condition that only displays the column Comments to users who have the permissions required.

 The main benefit of using Show column if in this context is to only display certain columns when they are required, which makes the table more readable and improves the user experience.